Prince Harry and Meghan took a step back as 'senior' royals last January and have since confirmed they won't return as working royals.

 The Duke and Duchess of Sussex honoured the arrangement to repay the £2.4 million in taxpayers' money that they used to renovate their former home.
 In September last year, it was announced that Prince Harry had paid back the full amount.
 This repayment coincided with the pair signing a multi-million pound Netflix deal. (opens in new tab)

 "This contribution as originally offered by Prince Harry has fully covered the necessary renovation costs of Frogmore Cottage, a property of Her Majesty The Queen, and will remain the UK residence of the Duke and his family," said a spokesperson for the Duke at the time.

-Currently, Princess Eugenie is living at Frogmore with her husband and new son.
-A source told Harper’s Bazaar, Harry and Meghan were reportedly ‘delighted’ to rent out their former home to Harry’s cousin.
+Currently, Princess Eugenie is living at Frogmore (opens in new tab) with her husband and new son.
+A source told Harper's Bazaar (opens in new tab), Harry and Meghan were reportedly 'delighted' to rent out their former home to Harry's cousin.

 How have Meghan and Harry’s royal roles changed?